PatrickLang/packer-windows/README.md

 These boxes use WinRM.
 There is no OpenSSH installed.

+> Warning: These boxes don't currently enable SSL.
+Cleartext credentials could be stolen and admin actions could be captured on the network.

 ### Hyper-V Support
 If you are running Windows 10, then you can also use these packerfiles to build a Hyper-V virtual machine: